Jerzy Skolimowski

 He lived in Los Angeles for over 20 years where he painted in a figurative, expressionist mode and occasionally acted in films.
-He returned to Poland, and to film making as a writer and director, after a 17-year hiatus with Cztery noce z Anną (Four Nights with Anna) in 2008.
+He returned to Poland, and to filmmaking as a writer and director, after a 17-year hiatus with Four Nights with Anna (2008).

 He received the Golden Lion Award for Lifetime Achievement at the 2016 Venice Film Festival.
-His 2022 film EO was awarded the Jury Prize at the Cannes Film Festival and was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.
+His film EO (2022) was awarded the Jury Prize at the Cannes Film Festival and was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.

 Early life

 Skolimowski was born in Łódź, Poland, the son of Maria (née Postnikoff) and Stanisław Skolimowski, an architect.
-He often recognized indications in his work to a childhood ineradicably scarred by the War.
+He often recognized indications in his work to a childhood ineradicably scarred by the war.
 As a small child he witnessed the brutalities of war, even having been rescued from the rubble of a bombed-out house in Warsaw.
-His father, a member of the Polish Resistance, was executed by the German occupiers Nazis.
+His father, a member of the Polish Resistance, was executed by the Nazis.
 His mother hid a Polish Jewish family in the house and Skolimowski recalls being required to take candy from German soldiers to maintain appearances.

 After the war, his mother became the cultural attaché of the Polish embassy in Prague.
 His fellow pupils at school in Poděbrady, a spa town near Prague, included future film-makers Miloš Forman and Ivan Passer, as well as Václav Havel.

-Skolimowski was considered as a trouble maker at school as he was the origin of many pranks which angered the authorities.
+Skolimowski was considered a trouble maker at school as he was the origin of many pranks which angered the authorities.
 At college he studied ethnography, history and literature and took up boxing, which was also the subject of a feature-length documentary, his first significant film.
 Skolimowski's interest in jazz and association with composer Krzysztof Komeda brought him into contact with actor Zbigniew Cybulski and directors Andrzej Munk and Roman Polanski.